 Also, make sure that you start YAPI Service before your day starts.

 Click Ok to finish the Trigger.

-Finally, go to Actions Tab, click New to create new Action
+Finally, go to the Actions Tab, click New to create new Action

 Select Start a program, type NET in Program box and stop “YService” arguments box.